Willie Nelson: 2020s

 Following the U.S. coronavirus pandemic lockdowns that began in March 2020, Nelson livestreamed a series of benefit concerts.
 The first two raised $700,000 for people who had suffered financial loss due to effects on the U.S. economy.
 The third, which was held on April 20, 2020, was a variety show titled Come and Toke It.
-Some of the content was cannabis-themed, and some of the proceeds will be used to support The Last Prisoner Project, a restorative justice program relating to persons convicted of cannabis related crimes.
+Some of the content was cannabis-themed, and some of the proceeds will be used to support The Last Prisoner Project, a restorative justice program relating to persons convicted of cannabis-related crimes.
 The same year, Nelson was approached by Karen O of The Yeah Yeah Yeahs to collaborate.
-They chose to do a cover of David Bowie and Queen's Under Pressure.
+They chose to perform David Bowie and Queen's "Under Pressure."

-For his releases of The Willie Nelson Family (2021) and A Beautiful Time (2022), Nelson received four nominations for the 65th Annual Grammy Awards winning in two categories: Best Country Solo Performance and Best Country Album.
-In December 2022, Mark Rothbaum announced the release of a five-part documentary entitled Willie Nelson and Family to be released at the 2023 Sundance Film Festival.
-In 2023, Nelson was nominated to be inducted into the Rock and Roll Hall of Fame.
+For his releases of The Willie Nelson Family (2021) and A Beautiful Time (2022), Nelson received four nominations for the 65th Annual Grammy Awards, winning in two categories: Best Country Solo Performance and Best Country Album.
+In December 2022, Mark Rothbaum announced a five-part documentary entitled Willie Nelson and Family; it was released at the 2023 Sundance Film Festival.
+In 2023, Nelson performed at two concerts at the Hollywood Bowl celebrating his 90th birthday and was inducted into the Rock and Roll Hall of Fame.